tomnatt/garethgwynn/cv/index.md

 | The Extra Time Quiz | Writer, BBC Radio Wales, 2008 |
 | Tilt | Writer, BBC Radio 7, 2008 |

-Gareth has also assisted a number of comics prepare for panel shows including Mock The Week (BBC One, 2011-4), Show and Tell (E4, 2011) and What’s The Story?
+Gareth has also assisted a number of comics prepare for panel shows including The Unbelievable Truth (BBC Radio 4, 2017-18), Mock The Week (BBC One, 2011-6), Show and Tell (E4, 2011) and What’s The Story?
 (BBC Radio Wales, 2010-11) and assisted in the writing of stand-up material for Edinburgh shows.

 ## Presenting / Performing